What is Depression?

 With a busy schedule, it can be difficult to incorporate a healthy lifestyle.
 Vitamins and supplements are quick substitutes to help the body fight depression.

 The following vitamins and compounds are medically proven for their efficacy to deal with depressive disorders.

-Fish oil is a good choice to make, if you are suffering from mild to moderate depression.
+Fish oil is a good choice to make if you are suffering from mild to moderate depression.
 It has been proven to balance the chemicals in the brain.
-Fish oil is found in fishes namely salmon, tuna, rout, canned white, and herring.
+Fish oil is found in fishes namely salmon, tuna, trout, canned white, and herring.

 Intake of fish once or twice every week is recommended.
 Fish oil supplements are easily available and they should be consumed in correct portions with the doctors’ advise.
 National Institute of Health recommends 3 grams of fish oil supplements every day.

 B-complex vitamins are widely available as supplements.
 B-vitamins are often used as a replacement to antidepressants.